facebook pixel Skip to main content

 Not sure if this Integrative Fellowship is right for you?

 We understand that investing in a professional educational program is a significant decision.
 We want you to feel comfortable before diving in.
-Join Psychiatry Redefined founder Dr. James Greenblatt for a live Q&A or private call to discuss the program, answer questions, and help you determine if the program is a good fit for your clinical goals.
+We welcome private discovery calls—and you can also join Psychiatry Redefined founder, Dr. James Greenblatt, for live upcoming Q&A webinars where he’ll discuss the program, our educational philosophy, answer questions, and help you determine if the program is a good fit for your clinical goals.